 Use your own preference for work time and break time.
 Experiment with different lengths until you find what works best for you.
 Perhaps, like me, you’ll create two different versions depending on what’s keeping you from getting work done.
 While this technique is usually suggested for writing projects, it can definitely work for grading student work and working on other semester’s end tasks, too.

 I’m sending strong productivity vibes your way as you finish up your required tasks before winter break.
 Next time, I’ll be talking about activities to do during winter break to make sure you end the year on the right note.
-Since Black Friday and Cyber Monday occur before my next post goes live, though, I thought I’d share a PDF I created with some grad student gift ideas.
+Since Black Friday and Cyber Monday occur before my next post goes live, though, I thought I’d share a webpage I created with some grad student gift ideas.
 If you’re looking to treat yourself this holiday season, or your closest grad student friends, this list can help you get started.
-Next week’s video on my YouTube channel is on this topic, but the PDF is available now for anyone interested.
+Next week’s video on my YouTube channel is on this topic.

 For those who celebrate Thanksgiving, I hope you have a wonderful time next week!
 The end of the semester is definitely a great time to consider what we are most thankful for.